 - Brooklin, Maine, United States

 - We own a 1975 GMC Sierra Grande 15 in Maine and an '86 Chevrolet Custom Deluxe 10 in West Texas.
 Also a pair of '97 Volvo 850 wagons.
 Average age in the fleet is 25 years--we're recyclers.
 I've published 2 novels: THE LAW OF DREAMS (2006), and THE O'BRIENS (2012), and 2 collections of stories NIGHT DRIVING (1987), and TRAVELLING LIGHT (2013).
 Novel # 3, KARIN, will be out from Pantheon (US) and House of Anansi (Canada) in March 2016.
 More of my book stuff at www.peterbehrens.org I was a Fellow at the Netherlands Institute for Advanced Study for 2012-13.
-I'll be teaching at Colorado College, Wichita State, and in the MFA program at Queens University of Charlotte.
+I've been teaching at Colorado College, Wichita State, and in the MFA program at Queens University of Charlotte.
 SUBSCRIBE TO THE AUTOLITERATE DAILY EMAIL by hitting the button to the right.
 It's free.
 Never an ad, never a sales pitch.

 Friday, August 31, 2012